Franchise Success Rates & Statistics: What’s Hot for 2023

 There’s no real consensus on exact franchise success statistics out there, but for years franchises, brokers, and other websites have claimed a 90% to 95% success rate for franchisors.
 However, the International Franchise Association and Small Business Association have asked franchisors and brokers to scrub the internet of those franchise success statistics.

-Meanwhile, most recently, Frannet looked at 1,500 businesses that franchised between 2006 and 2010 and was able to provide some insight into franchise success rates.
+Meanwhile, most recently, Frannet looked at 1,500 businesses that were franchised between 2006 and 2010 and were able to provide some insight into franchise success rates.
 Out of them, about 92% were still open after two years, and 85% were in operation after five.
 In contrast, the Bureau of Labor Statistics reports that about only 80% of independent businesses stay open after two years.

 In truth, the answer to the question “How successful are franchises?” lies in the hands of the company’s business model and the execution by franchisees.
 Brands with high franchise success rates are the ones that know how to evolve.
 For example, McDonald’s focused mainly on selling burgers and shakes 30 years ago.
 Now, they focus more on selling coffee to compete with other drive-thru coffee shops.